-With the tourist season in full swing and a record number of visitors to the Smoky Mountains predicted this summer, along with reports from National Park rangers of increased bear activity, the opportunities for an encounter with the Smoky’s most iconic symbol have increased as well.
-Approximately 1,600 black bears live in the Great Smoky Mountains National Park and this year sightings and encounters seem to be on the rise.
+With the tourist season in full swing and a record number of visitors to the Smoky Mountains last year, the opportunities for an encounter with the Smoky’s most iconic symbol have increased as well.
+Approximately 1,800 black bears live in the Great Smoky Mountains National Park.

 There are a few things that visitors and locals alike need to know regarding black bears in the Great Smoky Mountains.